zkbeats/sn52-dojo-official/README.md

 # copy .env.miner.example
 cp .env.miner.example .env

-# ENV's that needs to be filled for miners:
+# env vars that needs to be filled for miners:
-# for testnet
 DOJO_API_BASE_URL="http://worker-api:8080" # use this value
 DOJO_API_KEY=# blank for now
 WALLET_COLDKEY=# the name of the coldkey